conradakunga/Blog/_posts/2022-03-12-if-your-grandmother-had-wheels-she-wouldnt-be-a-bicycle-its-always-harder-than-you-think.md

 "Why?
 Everyone knows their country code, surely."

 "Yes, but remember this is me keying in the data.
-I know my friend Sonia is in Botwsana but I can't offhand remember the country code."
+I know my friend Sonia is in Botswana but I can't offhand remember the country code."

 "Humph.
-Ok.
+OK.
 What else?"

 "What is this notification date?
 How is it different from the Date Of Birth?"